Curle explains decision to take off key man McCormack as Oldham hit back after midfielder's substitution

-McCormack was enjoying another fine game in midfield and had been influential in Town leading 1-0 at the time of his substition, withdrawn for Michael Harriman with 10 minutes to go.
+McCormack was enjoying another fine game in midfield and had been influential in Town leading 1-0 at the time of his withdrawal for Michael Harriman with 10 minutes to go.

 Andy Williams' exquisite finish doubled the advantage within 90 seconds, however the Cobblers conspired to throw away another 2-0 lead as Oldham scored twice in the final five minutes.

 Some supporters were critical of the decision to replace McCormack but Curle defended his decision afterwards, citing the 35-year-old's fitness troubles in recent seasons.

 "I've got a plan for Macca," he said.
 "His previous fitness record has been well-documented and we've experienced it first-hand with the amount of games that he's missed for us.

 "The important thing is I need to rack up performances and rack up appearances for Macca and he fully understands that."